 620. Maternal and Child Nutrition (3).

 The unique nutritional needs of infants and children, pregnant and lactating women, and the means of achieving improved nutrition for these groups.
 Prerequisite(s): NUTR 421 or equivalent.
-Notes: Offered every summer in even years.
+Notes: Offered periodically.

 621. Nutrition and Aging (3).